 This is a question that you will need to help determine the answer.
 On your puppy application please be very honest as to the type of personality your existing pet or pets have.
 Puppies and dogs naturally like each other, it is often what we as humans do to change that.
 Puppies can be taught to engage with other animals, however there is no guarantee that the puppies will get along with your current animals.

 I say yes!
 The puppy must learn that everyone human is the boss.
 Many times if everyone is not included the puppy will bond to one particular person and then become very attached to that person.
-Golden Retrievers and Labradors love being with the family and having the kids help will only strengthen the bond they will have as they grow up together.
+Our puppies love being with the family and having the kids help will only strengthen the bond they will have as they grow up together.

 Yes they will.
 Your puppy is always learning, whether it be good or bad.
 You have been provided with an amazing foundation of skills and basic commands.
 Think about it, when we were younger we did not stop at kindergarten, we went through high school and many of us to college.
 Your dog is the same way.
 Your new puppy will be able to follow the basic obedience commands of sit, down, here, wait, leave-it, loose leash.
 Your puppy will be able to “potty” on command, along with being crate trained.
 All puppies do learn at a different pace, even with the type of training we do.
 A puppy is just like that of a child attending school, some it just comes natural and others it takes a little longer to learn.